DMVis/DMVis/documentation/components/Axis.md

 Sets whether the axis is draggable.
 For this to work, the `renderLabel` parameter should be set to `true`.

 > Note: Logic for the displacement of the axis should be handled outside this component.

+## squashOuterTicks

+- Type: `boolean`
+- Default: `false`

+Whether or not to tuck in the first and last tick.

 # Events